-Our partially dedicated Chief Financial Officer is JR Herlihy and our partially dedicated Chief Accounting Officer is Christopher Smernoff (together, the "Compensated Executive Officers"), each of them is an employee of EMG.
-Under the terms of their employment arrangements with EMG, the Compensated Executive Officers each earned an annual base salary in 2018 of \$200,000.
-We reimburse EMG for the pro rata portion of their compensation that is allocated to us based on the estimated percentage of their working time and efforts spent on matters related solely to our Company.
-In determining whether the pro rata amount of the Compensated Executive Officers' base salary for 2018 was reasonable and appropriate for reimbursement by our Company, our Compensation Committee considered primarily each Compensated Executive Officer's duties and responsibilities, the performance of our Company, and their performance based on both their own observations as members of our Audit Committee and Board and the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies).
+Our partially dedicated Chief Financial Officer is JR Herlihy and our partially dedicated Chief Accounting Officer is Christopher Smernoff (together, the "Compensated Executive Officers").
+Each of our Compensated Executive Officers is an employee of EMG.
+Under the terms of their respective employment arrangements with EMG, Mr. Herlihy earned an annual base salary in 2019 of \$250,000, and Mr. Smernoff earned an annual base salary of \$225,000.
+We reimburse EMG for the pro rata portion of the compensation of the Compensated Executive Officers that is allocated to us based on the estimated percentage of their working time and efforts spent on matters related solely to our Company.
+In determining whether the pro rata amount of the Compensated Executive Officers' base salary for 2019 was reasonable and appropriate for reimbursement by our Company, our Compensation Committee considered primarily each Compensated Executive Officer's duties and responsibilities, the performance of our Company, and their performance based on both their own observations as members of our Audit Committee and Board and the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies).

-For 2019, we expect our Compensation Committee to take into account substantially similar criteria in determining whether the pro rata amount of each Compensated Executive Officer's base salary to be reimbursed is reasonable and appropriate for reimbursement by our Company.
+For 2020, we expect our Compensation Committee to take into account substantially similar criteria in determining whether the pro rata amount of each Compensated Executive Officer's base salary to be reimbursed is reasonable and appropriate for reimbursement by our Company.